 Unfortunately, Google doesn't offer a simple "delete" option for its reviews.
 Instead, there are only two ways that a review can be removed.
 The person who posted the review can delete it or your business can "flag the review as inappropriate."
 Flagging the review alerts Google that the review is fake or that it doesn't comply with Google's review policies.

-After that, you'll need to complete a brief report of the issue and submit your email for follow-up communication.
+After that, you'll be guided to the landing page below where you'll need to complete a brief report of the issue and submit your email for follow-up communication.

 As you can imagine, this process is slow and doesn't guarantee that your review will be removed.
 And, even if Google does decide to remove it, there's no telling when it will actually be taken down.
 In that time, your business could lose thousands of customers if you wait for Google to handle the issue.